-Biologically, dietary thermogenesis is how your body generates heat (energy) from food/beverages containing calories; thermogenesis is necessary for thermoregulation (maintaining body temperature within a certain range), as well as supporting metabolic rate and body weight.
+Thermogenesis is how your body generates heat (energy) from food and beverages containing calories.
+Thermogenesis is necessary for maintaining body temperature, as well as supporting metabolic rate and body weight.

 Naturally, most people notice they sweat a bit easier when they take a keto fat burner before hitting the gym.

 As such, even if you take keto fat burner supplements, it won’t magically make you lose weight if you overeat.
-It’s imperative that you have control over your calorie intake first and foremost before investing in keto fat burners.
+You must have control over your calorie intake first and foremost before investing in keto fat burners.

-About 60% of the average person’s total daily energy expenditure (TDEE) comes from non-exercise activity thermogenesis (NEAT), which is basically the energy burned by doing simple daily chores (e.g. brushing your teeth, walking around the house, doing laundry, etc.).
+About 60% of the average person’s total daily energy expenditure comes from non-exercise activity thermogenesis.
+This is basically the energy burned by doing simple daily chores.

 Diet-induced thermogenesis (DIT), also known as the thermic effect of feeding, accounts for roughly 5-10% of TDEE; the remaining 30-40% comes from energy expended during physical activity.

-If you’re not sure how many calories you burn every day, be sure to check out our keto macro calculator which will give you an accurate starting point.
+If you’re not sure how many calories you burn every day, check out our keto macro calculator to give yourself an accurate starting point.